NAGSnag/Rock-Paper-Scissors-Simulation/README.md

 # Rock-Paper-Scissors Simulation
-Designed and developed a real-time simulation game using Python and Pygame library, providing a unique gaming experience.
+Designed and developed a real-time simulation game using Python and Pygame library.
-The game allows players to control and interact with particles representing rock, paper, and scissors.
-Implemented player input controls, including loading and removing particles with the arrow keys, enhancing user engagement.
-Utilized collision detection to create interactive and competitive gameplay.
-Achieved efficient game performance by optimizing the particle movement and collision handling.
+This is the simulation which allows the players to select there object ( Rock-Paper-Scissors ) and start the stimulation, Utilized collision detection to create competitive gameplay.The result it gives each time is different, and its not fixed or predefined. steps:*once u start the program use arrow keys to render the objects, make sure u load paricles less than 300 for smooth experience *press the spacbar to start the simulation